 Dilemmatics

-The rhetorical study of dilemmas is concerned with their kinds and consequences, the factors giving rise to them and the tools of persuasion available in coping with them.
-It ranges from the “simple-minded” to the “muddle-headed,” the two poles reflective of the choices involved in studying persuasion: too little detail and the questions posed become meaningless; too much detail and their complexity becomes overwhelming.
-(Simons, 1978) “Simple-minded” research, as conducted in the social-scientific laboratory, is typically abstracted from life’s particulars—the “facts-of-the-matter” we humans piece together in coming to judgment on life’s conundrums.
-Its strength lies in the number of studies with variations conducted on a given problem: hundreds, for example, in studies of the Prisoner’s Dilemma game in which two players, acting as suspects of a crime, must independently confess to it or insist on their innocence.
+The rhetorical study of dilemmas is concerned with their kinds and consequences, the factors giving rise to them and the tools of persuasion available in coping with them

-“Simple-minded” research” systematically if superficially examines decision-making in dilemmas of this kind; “muddle-headed” research moves vertically between theory and case studies and horizontally from one case to another, this by way of discourse analysis, with a view toward identifying connecting patterns.
-Its “findings” are presented anecdotally and comparatively, so as to make a larger point.

 Dilemma-centered discourse analysis identifies “push-pull” tensions in ideologies (e.g. authoritarianism vs. egalitarianism), leadership role conflicts (e.g., forgiveness versus blame), crisis rhetoric in times of war, and in such commonplace types of rhetoric—called genre—as the political apologia and the political eulogy (see Chapter 2).